c3se/alvis-intro/README.md

 The examples are written in Python with the frameworks TensorFlow and PyTorch.
 More frameworks can be added if interest exists.

-Accompaning slides are available at:
+Accompanying slides are available at:
  * <https://www.c3se.chalmers.se/documentation/intro-alvis/presentation.html>
  * <https://www.c3se.chalmers.se/documentation/intro-alvis/slides>